babarehner/android-PartsRunner/README.md

 Sharing will be available on the app so that you can e-mail out your item information.

-Future- each item will have a picture that your took shown in a List View.
+Future- each item will have a picture taken from your phone in a List View.